Ranykhalil/btc_orderbook_prediction/.ipynb_checkpoints/README-checkpoint.md

 The timestamp is in unix format with a millisecond accuracy.

+For reproduction: It would be necessary to obtain a similar format orderbook or rearrange it to the format above

 # Data Preperation
 Data preperation mainly revolved around the rebinning of data into price bins to emphasis the interest in high pressure price levels.
 Indicating a general market interest at that level.

 # Modelling
 Since the data was not in consistent time intervals modelling included running logistic to ask as baseline to whether the data could be looked at as discrete values rather than continuous.

--Dense Neural Network: A dense layered model yielded a validation accuracy of 0.7
+-Dense Neural Network: A dense layered model yielded a validation accuracy of 0.705 which was lower than the training accuracy of 0.9687 indicating an over-fit model.

--Long Short Term Memory: Running the LSTM model yielded a validation accuracy of 0.8
+-Long Short Term Memory: Running the LSTM model yielded a validation accuracy of 0.8055 which was higher than the training accuracy of 0.7624 solving the over-fitting problem seen above.

-----Compare with graphs----

 # Evaluation